• Over 1500 hours' experience, both face-to-face and online, including Hong Kong and Singapore.

-I witnessed first-hand the power of an engaging tutor during my time spent on film sets as a child and was inspired to give back the gift of learning that my tutors had bestowed upon me.
+I witnessed first-hand the power of an engaging tutor during my time spent on film sets as a child and was inspired to give back the gift of learning that my own tutors had bestowed upon me.

-Keystone's core values are closely aligned to my own, which motivated my three-year position as a volunteer mentor and tutor to young offenders and vulnerable young adults during my time at university.
+Keystone's core values are closely aligned with my own, which motivated my three-year voluntary position as a mentor and tutor to young offenders and vulnerable young adults during my time at university.
 I offered academic (English comprehension and grammar, History) and pastoral support to students often facing additional obstacles such as learning difficulties.
 This experience taught me the power of empathy and trust when forging relationships with individuals from difficult backgrounds.

 For me, the greatest reward tutoring can offer is watching a student grow in knowledge but also self-confidence.
 I believe effective tutoring is about delivering complex concepts in simple terms with patience, enthusiasm and encouragement.
 Developing strong relationships with students means that parallels can be drawn between what is being studied, and the students' own life experiences, which makes for a deeper level of understanding and, ultimately, better learning.
-Surely, teaching skills and initiatives that students can then forever more rely upon, such as word association and memorisation through recalling related experiences, is the best legacy any tutor can leave.
+Surely, teaching skills and initiatives that students can then forever more rely upon, such as word association and memorisation through recalling related experiences, is the best legacy any tutor can have.